-This course is designed to develop a high level of student skill in the use of various welding and fastening techniques as they relate to auto body repair.
+This course is designed to develop a high level of student skill in the use of various welding and fastening techniques according to I-Car standards as they relate to auto body repair.
 Concurrently, the student practices with various tools used in the disassembly of auto body panels.
 Familiarization with shop facility and routine is also established.

 Prereq: C or better in ENG075 or ENG080, or placement by appropriate measures into ENG085 or higher.
-Coreq: ABR105; ABR110; ABR115; ABR120; ABR125.
-3 sem hrs